MarkUgarov/BBXYamlJava/README.md

 In this readme I will show you to integrate and use this package.
 After that, i will describe how to host your own project.

+For a more in-depth guide and please have a look at the pdf in directory "documentation".

 # Integration and useage
 ## Step 1: How to integrate this package into a maven project.